 The Best Coffee Shops in Cape Town

 An interesting notion has gained traction on the footsteps of Table Mountain that may not be familiar to most South Africans with their heritage of boerewors, biltong and ‘moer koffie’.
 The notion?
 Coffee as a luxury artisan product, to be likened to the viticulture of a fine wine.
 Ask any self-proclaimed afficionado who produces the best coffee and be prepared to listen to a passionate explanation as to why one should advocate a particular blend over another.
-Melissa Delport visits six of the best coffee shops in Cape Town to get the low down on what’s behind the perfect cup of coffee.
+We check out the best coffee shops in Cape Town to get the low down on what’s behind the perfect cup of coffee.

 Founded by Francois Irvine, Glynn Venter and Tess Berlain in 2010, Haas was originally a gallery and store offering objet d’art.
 Originally situated in Bo Kaap, Haas recently moved to bigger premises on Buitenkant Street in the CBD.

 Haas imports beans from Indonesia and Brazil and also imports Kopi Luwak, the world’s most coveted coffee.
 (Kopi Luwak undergoes a rigorous rite of passage through the digestive tract of an Indonesian palm civit).
 Whether this is an ethically responsible product or not, I would recommend further reading into the trade and procurement practices for any prospective consumer.
 My favourite is the House Blend – a rich, caramel flavoured, medium strength coffee.
 The food matches the outstanding quality of the coffee and the decór indulges the senses at every turn.